Bali Ecovillage Tour

 Today we’ll take part in a hands-on workshop with the Jiwa Community Garden, followed by a nourishing lunch made with fresh, locally sourced ingredients.
 Then in the afternoon we’ll visit Taman Petanu Eco Neighborhood, a pioneering regenerative community nestled in Bali’s lush landscape.
 Learn about their innovative approaches to sustainable living and community collaboration.

-Day 3 – Sibang Ecovillage & Exceptional Green School
+Day 3 – Exceptional Green School

 Visit a community built ecologically near the stunning green school, a globally celebrated example that has shifted what is possible in terms of education and sustainability.